Assessment support

 Are closed questions an option?

-For the whole or for part of the test?
-Multiple choice questions make the review process more efficiently and freeing up time for assessing the answers on open questions.
-There are a lot of different kind of MC question types, also for the so called higher order cognitive skills such as applying or analyzing.
-You can for instance present a case-description, and ask what someone would do based on theory X and presenting three options.
-You can also combine MC + open questions in one question e.g. by first asking to choose an answer and then asking for a short argumentation.
-See for tips and resources Constructing questions.
+For the whole or part of the test?
+Multiple choice (MC) questions make the review process more efficient and free up time for assessing the answers to open questions.
+There are many different kinds of MC question types, also for the so-called higher-order cognitive skills such as applying or analyzing.
+You can for instance present a case description, ask what someone would do based on theory X, and present three options.
+You can also combine MC + open questions in one question e.g. by asking to choose an answer and then asking for a short argumentation.
+See for tips and resources: Constructing questions.

-Nevertheless, mc questions are surely not always suitable to assess the learning objectives and part of the time you win in the reviewing phase, will be needed in the construction phase.
+Nevertheless, MC questions are surely not always suitable for assessing the learning objectives, and part of the time you win in the reviewing phase will be needed in the construction phase.

-Then at least then you don't have to struggle with figuring out the handwriting.
-It makes it also easier to assess per questions, which ofter goes faster than going through a whole test-form each time.
+Then at least you don't have to struggle with figuring out the handwriting.
+It makes it also easier to assess per question, which often goes faster than going through a whole test form each time.
 Or you can assign involved assessors certain questions.

-For the UT you can use Remindo, Contest or Graple.
-The test taking is done on Campus and by making use of Chromebooks.
-See Organize test taking to read more about these tools and organizational aspects.
+At the UT you can use Remindo, Contest, or Graple.
+If you use Remindo, the test-taking on Campus involves usually the use of Chromebooks.
+See Organize test-taking to read more about these tools and organizational aspects.
+To make an informed choice, read more about the pros and cons of digital written exams here: Digital Exams.

 Tips for grading